- Location: Center of Paris, on the Right Bank of the Seine in the 1st arrondissement

 http://wordpress.com/tag/louvre-museum/: Has a number of entries from travelers who either reside in Paris or have visited the city in the recent past.
 Many of them refer to the Louvre.
 You just might stumble upon some necessary information before your tour to the Louvre.
 So, check it out!

-http://blog.parisambiance.com/2008/11/13/the-louvre-museum/: Very well written blog on a visit to the Louvre, along with some valuable piece of advice for first time visitors.
+http://blog.parisambiance.com/2008/11/13/the-louvre-museum/: Very well written blog on a visit to the Louvre, along with some valuable pieces of advice for first-time visitors.
 Short and sweet!

 http://video.google.com/videoplay?docid=-4127042168353949424: A very comprehensive video of a tour to the Louvre.
 For a clear idea on how it looks on the inside and views of some of the most reputed sculptures preserved in the collection, including ‘Winged Victory’, watch this!